R-driste/DataSciForestFires/README.md

 # DataSciForestFires
 An analysis of which factors best predict the spread of forest fires using data from Portugal and California.
+My commit history is barren because of a merge conflict that caused me to need to reset my commits.

 As a Californian myself I have always been interested in how fire prediction models truly work and in this project I wanted to boost my novice DS/AI skills by trying multiple approaches to predicting factors about fires.
 I used a wide variety of datasets from kaggle to complete my task.
 Please unzip the datasets folder in order to run any scripts as it holds the correct collection of CSVs and images.
 Here are the datasets I used.
 Not all have been analyzed yet.: